vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

    Changing the costing method greatly impacts inventory valuation.
 It's highly recommended to consult an accountant first before making any adjustments here.

-Configure automated inventory valuation in Odoo
+Configure automated inventory valuation in Leansoft
 -----------------------------------------------

 Make changes to inventory valuation options by navigating to :menuselection:`Inventory -->